4O4/mtasa-docker/README.md

 - the base image, which is the official Debian Testing Bullseye (slim) locked on specific date-tagged version, as-is (no apt upgrade) - base image version will always be updated manually
 - MTA linux server package for specific build number (according to tag number)

+Please note that two of the legacy MTA modules (`ml_sockets.so` and `mta_mysql.so`) are included in this image for maximum compatibility with older scripts.
+If you want to use them, just remember to add proper entries to your server config.

 ## Running

+1. Create directories named `mta-resources/`, `data/` and `resource-cache/` in your current working directory.
+The command below is bind-mounting these directories to the container and they must exist or you will get an error.
+2. Run one of the commands below depending on your environment.

+### What's going to happen?

-Just run one of the commands below depending on your environment.
-If you don't have any resources in `mta-resources` dir, the official default resources will be automatically downloaded and unpacked there when the container is started.
+If you don't have any resources in `mta-resources/` dir, the official default resources will be automatically downloaded and unpacked there when the container is started.

-Server config, acl config, banlist and so on are in the `/data` dir, which will be mounted as `data/` in your current directory if you use the example below.
+Server config, acl config, banlist and so on will be available in `data/` in your current directory.

+### Important notes

-Note: This image is prepared for running as non-root user.
+This image is prepared for running as non-root user.
 Use Docker's `--user` option (or equivalent) to pass the uid / gid (of the non-root user on your host-machine) to the container.

 From bash: